Student eligibility process

 Step 3: Intake interview

-The Intake Interview is a critical step toward determining eligibility.
-Once a student has completed and submitted their Self-Identification form, a DR Specialist will call or email them to complete this interview.
-The purpose of the interview is to learn first-hand, from the student, what functional limitations students are experiencing and what accommodations they will need.
-This interactive process allows both the student and DR Specialist to work together to determine the most appropriate accommodations for that student.
+Once a student has completed and submitted their Self-Identification Form, a D.R.
+Staff member will call or email them to schedule this interview.
+The purpose of the interview is to learn first-hand, from the student, what functional limitations students are experiencing and what accommodations they may need.

 The interview is not dependent on the receipt of information or documentation.
 This interview can be completed any time after a Self-Identification Form has been submitted.

-Within four weeks of completing the intake process, a letter will be emailed to your NAU email address regarding your eligibility status.
+When the determination about your request has been completed, a letter will be emailed to your NAU email address regarding your eligibility status and accommodation determinations.
 This email with the attachment will also have further instructions about your next steps in the process for registering with DR.

 As a service to prospective Northern Arizona University students, Disability Resources will review disability related information/documentation regardless of a prospective student’s admission status.